Measuring the Wrong Thing

 10,535,640 175,594 object:Uint32Array

-The number factored obviously: 30 toggles × 7 terminals × ~830 scrollback lines per terminal = 174,300.
-Every xterm.js BufferLine of every Terminal instance that had ever existed during those thirty toggles was still in memory. terminal.dispose() had fired for every one.
+The number factored on sight: 30 toggles × 7 terminals × ~830 scrollback lines each = 174,300.
+Every xterm.js BufferLine of every Terminal that had existed during those thirty toggles was still in memory. terminal.dispose() had fired on every one of them.
 The buffers were supposed to be gone.

-Claude then walked BFS from the GC root to every retained Uint32Array.
-Every one of the 175,594 instances came back with the same retainer chain:
+So Claude walked BFS from the GC root out to each retained Uint32Array.
+All 175,594 came back with the same chain:

 Window.IntersectionObserver (native browser registry)